thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.ViewTransitions/README.md

 ### Manual view transition

-The second option is to start the `ViewTransitionAPI` using the IViewTransitionService.
+The second option is to start the View Transition API using the IViewTransitionService.
 The following steps are necessary for this:
 - Add the IViewTransitionService to the component or class using DependencyInjection.